 If you’re looking for a place to get started try Alliance Francaise We have noted them previously throughout this article, but they're a wonderful place for anybody looking to start learning French.
 They have highly qualified instructors that share a passion for teaching the language.
 There most popular class is a 7-8-week part-time period, that would be a great start for anybody looking to get started.

 Learn more about French in Ottawa in our Opportunities to Learn French in Ottawa article.

-You may be located around any of these 4 main cities in Canada.
 It truly is amazing to be able to speak French in Canada.
 We’ve listed the benefits and have given you the opportunities.
 Please reach out to any of these places and begin your new adventure into the French Language.

 If you’re not located around any of these cities, there is probably a French class close to you.
 We want everyone to have the ability to speak French.
 Another option would be hiring a tutor through Superprof.
 We offer 1000s of different French tutors around Canada.
 They offer in-person or online sessions, so it doesn’t matter where you are located.
 We also offer a free session with each of the tutors.
 This ensures both the tutor and you are a good fit for each other.

 You’re an adult now, you make your own decisions.
 Looking back at younger self in that old French classroom, we promise it won’t be like that.
 You’re no longer forced to do things you don’t like and you are more aware of good opportunities.
 Learning is French is a good opportunity.
 Just imagine the possibilities.
 You could be working or travelling abroad, making more money, experience more things and have more cultural appreciation.